telstra/open-kilda/docs/design/multiple-isls-on-same-port/README.md

 It may be necessary to make changes to the statistics.

-### Kilda GUI
+### OpenKilda GUI

-Changes to the Kilda GUI will also be required.
+Changes to the OpenKilda GUI will also be required.

 ## Database changes